abu-rayyan/crawper/docs/contribution.md

 ## Contribution Guideline
 In order to contribute to this code, follow the following rules:
 1. Always work on your own branch, don't push directly to **master**
-2. Always test your code more then one time before committing to remote branch
+2. Always test your code more than one time before committing to remote branch
 3. Carefully review the **pull requests** before merging into **master**
 4. Strictly follow the styling guidelines
 5. Always remove extra pieces of codes like comments or commented code before push